 The Business & Management with Mathematics degree is a major/minor programme, meaning that you will spend two-thirds of your time studying Business & Management with the School of Management and Business and one-third studying Mathematics in the Department of Mathematics.

 Why study Business & Management with Mathematics at Aberystwyth?

 Our Business and Management programmes are accredited by the Chartered Institute of Management Accountants (CIMA).
 This means that, on successful completion of your Business & Management with Mathematics degree, you will be able to gain exemption from certain examinations and achieve professional qualifications at an earlier stage.

-The School of Management and Business has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
+The Aberystwyth Business School has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.

 As well as being active researchers, our lecturers have a professional business background, so that by applying their real-world knowledge to theoretical concepts, your learning experience is firmly located in the context of proper professional practice.
 We also believe strongly in a teaching model which requires active student involvement rather than passive information-gathering, ensuring that you can meet the demands of potential employers on graduation.
 Our programmes are supported by visiting speakers who also bring their professional experience to the classroom.

 The Aberstywyth Business School has arrangements with many partner universities overseas to deliver short academic programmes (2 weeks) to small groups of management and business students (on a self-funding basis), to enable you to experience the impact of the cultural environment when conducting business abroad.
 We currently have partner universities in India, China, Russia, Japan, the United Arab Emirates and Brazil and our portfolio of countries is rapidly expanding.